A public-interest research initiative for the Palmetto State

 South Carolina AI Ecosystem Map

-A public-facing directory of AI companies, university labs, public initiatives, investors, events, and educational programs.
+A public directory of AI companies, university labs, public initiatives, investors, events, and educational programs — live and expanding.

 South Carolina AI Policy Tracker

-A running tracker of state legislation, agency guidance, procurement standards, and relevant federal developments.
+A running tracker of state legislation, agency guidance, procurement standards, and relevant federal developments — live and updated as new items emerge.

 SCAIO Journal

-A blog featuring explainers, essays, interviews, and commentary on AI's implications for South Carolina.
+Original explainers, essays, interviews, and commentary on AI's implications for South Carolina.
+First articles in development.

 Research Agenda

-SCAIO's early research can be strongest where AI intersects with South Carolina's real economy, public institutions, policy environment, and cybersecurity landscape.
+SCAIO's research centers on where AI intersects most directly with South Carolina's real economy, public institutions, policy environment, and cybersecurity landscape.

 AI and South Carolina manufacturing